 Even if not, everything is explained simply enough to understand the ideas behind it, and while the 4-step framework isn’t groundbreaking, it works.

 I knew Hebb’s law, but the quantum zeno effect was big news.
-I feel well-informed and that the summary does a perfect job at giving you enough to know whether you want to get the book or not.
+I feel well-informed and the summary does a perfect job at giving you enough to know whether you want to get a copy of You Are Not Your Brain.